 Did you know that Western Australia has the highest rate of sexual assault in the country and was second only to the Northern Territory in terms of the rate of domestic violence in 2016?

 Concerningly, the RRR context can add a layer of disadvantage and difficulty for women seeking justice.
 When speaking with the Sexual Assault Resource Centre (SARC) based in Perth they talked us through the confronting steps a sexual assault victim should take if they wish to make a formal report, ultimately pursue justice and receive appropriate medical attention.
+(Justice is not always the right path for some women, instead healing, support and recovery is preferred.
+In this case there are sexual assault regional centres that can assist).

 The first, and most vital step is to collect evidence and there are two processes available.
 There is the ‘Early Evidence Kit’ which can be performed by nearly all police officers, trained nurses or midwives across the state and the ‘Full Forensic Evidence Kit’ which can only be administered by specifically trained staff and or at the SARC in Perth.
 The latter kit is the preferred option but for a RRR woman – SARC, a hospital and a police station could be out of reach and therefore, so is justice.